 Step 5: Promote Your Event Early & Often

-Promotion is always important as it is what creates the tone and engagement.
-If you are able to do any promotion at the school facilities (e.g. the outside sign or hallways), that is highly encouraged.
+Promotion is always essential as it is what creates the tone and engagement.
+If you can do any promotion at the school facilities (e.g., the outside sign or hallways), that is highly encouraged.
 Leveraging your school’s website and social media is also critical.
-We recommend starting promotions 4 weeks in advance with a save the date that includes your theme for the week.
-Three weeks before you should start sharing the daily schedule and any fundraising materials so that people can ensure they are appropriately set up and can start asking for donations.
+We recommend starting promotions 4 weeks in advance with a save-the-date that includes your theme for the week.
+Three weeks before, you should start sharing the daily schedule and any fundraising materials so that people can ensure they are appropriately set up and can start asking for donations.
 Two weeks before, you should start showing fun example pictures of the activities and advertise any contests.
 One week before, you should start a countdown.

 Step 6: Have Fun and Share Your Success

 During spirit week, enjoy it and get into the spirit yourself.
 After all your hard work, don’t forget to take a moment to brag!
-Make sure to share your fundraising success, any contest winners, and some closing words at the end of the week.
+Share your fundraising success, any contest winners, and some closing words at the end of the week.
 In the weeks following, create different collages of photos to share on your social media site to keep that school spirit going.